Skip to main content

 Sermorelin/Ipamorelin Theoretical long-term oncogenic risk associated with elevated IGF-1.
 Use in a manner that mimics physiological GH release, and monitor IGF-1 levels.
 Mechanism of action suggests a lower risk profile than rhGH.

 In conclusion, the long-term safety of personalized endocrine protocols is supported by a substantial body of clinical evidence.
-For testosterone therapy, the data indicate a favorable cardiovascular and profile when administered correctly.
+For testosterone therapy, the data indicate a favorable cardiovascular and prostate safety profile when administered correctly.
 For growth hormone peptides, the physiological mechanism of action suggests a lower risk profile than direct hormone replacement.

 The cornerstone of long-term safety for all such protocols is a commitment to personalization, regular monitoring, and a deep understanding of the intricate interplay of the endocrine system.